tower1ight/World/1.Places/Geography and Borders/Xylaan/Xylaani Biomes and Geography.md

 	  - things grow quickly and die quickly
 	  - foreign plants capable of communication outside of [[mycelium]] will thrive and quickly become invasive
   ## Chaparral
+  - Description: The chaparral region is defined by a dry climate and distance from xylaan's heart, a valley between the foothills of xylaan's Northern mountain range and the tallons, this region receives a proportionally small amount of connection to the network or the sugar layer.
-  - Description: dry and colorful, thin tall grass stretches throughout the biome, population spikes around large groves of brushlike trees that assemble around streams and the base of mountains
+  - brittle and colorful, thin tall grass stretches throughout the biome, population spikes around large groves of brushlike trees that assemble around streams and the base of mountains
   - Important locations
+	  -
   - Important
 	  - this is where the [[mycelium]] is growing most thin
 	  - unintelligent and intelligent creatures alike burrow into the rough dirt to reach the [[mycelium]]